mvdnbrk/laravel-mix-docs/extending-mix.md

 ### The Component Interface

 -   **name**: What should be used as the method name, when calling the component.
-(Defaults to the class name.)
+(Defaults to camelCased version of the component class name.)
 -   **dependencies**: List all npm dependencies that should be installed by Mix.
 -   **register**: When your component is called, all user parameters will instantly be passed to this method.
 -   **boot**: Boot the component.
 This method is triggered after the user's webpack.mix.js file has fully loaded.
--   **webpackEntry**: Append to the master Mix webpack entry object.
+-   **webpackEntry**: Append to Mix's webpack entry object.
--   **webpackRules**: Rules to be merged with the master webpack loaders.
+-   **webpackRules**: Rules to be merged with the underlying webpack rules.
--   **webpackPlugins**: Plugins to be merged with the master webpack config.
+-   **webpackPlugins**: Plugins to be merged with the underlying webpack plugins array.
--   **webpackConfig**: Override the generated webpack configuration.
+-   **webpackConfig**: Override the underlying webpack configuration.
--   **babelConfig**: Extra Babel config that should be merged with Mix's defaults.
+-   **babelConfig**: Additional Babel configuration that should be merged with Mix's defaults.

-Here's an example/dummy component that will give you a better idea of how you'll construct your own components.
+Below is a dummy component that will give you a better idea of how you'll construct your own components.
 For more examples, [refer to the very components that Mix uses behind the scenes](https://github.com/JeffreyWay/laravel-mix/tree/master/src/components).

 ```js